zenml-io/zenml/examples/step_operator_remote_training/README.md

 The stack will consist of:

-* The **local metadata store** which will track the configuration of your executions.
 * The **local orchestrator** which will be executing your pipelines steps.
 * An **S3 artifact store** which will be responsible for storing the artifacts of your pipeline.